blind-contours/JointXshift/README.md

 be adaptive in response to positivity violations.
 The `top_n` parameter defines the top number of synergistic, antagonistic, positive and negative ranked impacts to estiamte.
 A detailed guide is provided in the vignette.
-With these inputs, `InterXshift` processes the data and delivers tables showcasing fold-specific results and aggregated outcomes, allowing users to glean insights effectively.
+With these inputs, `JointXshift` processes the data and delivers tables showcasing fold-specific results and aggregated outcomes, allowing users to glean insights effectively.

-`InterXshift` also incorporates features from the `sl3` package (Coyle, Hejazi, Malenica, et al. 2022), facilitating ensemble machine learning in the estimation process.
-If the user does not specify any stack parameters, `InterXshift` will automatically create an ensemble of machine learning algorithms that strike a balance between flexibility and computational efficiency.
+`JointXshift` also incorporates features from the `sl3` package (Coyle, Hejazi, Malenica, et al. 2022), facilitating ensemble machine learning in the estimation process.
+If the user does not specify any stack parameters, `JointXshift` will automatically create an ensemble of machine learning algorithms that strike a balance between flexibility and computational efficiency.